 As a one-shot loop player Kepler works well, though titles like Maximo.
 The Orchestra or Action Strings provide infinitely more flexibility with their ability to change rhythms on the fly.
 There are ways to emulate these competing products, but creating workarounds is counter-intuitive and frustrating.

 The library works well as a chaos generator of sorts.
 Combining off-beat rhythmic patterns is interesting, but for me mostly impractical.

 The library slots in nicely with others thanks to the dry recordings.
 Though I struggled to write a piece purely for the Kepler library, its randomness is just too chaotic to rein in.
-However, I found it a perfect compliment to other orchestral libraries in my arrangements when used sparingly here and there.
+However, I found it a perfect complement to other orchestral libraries in my arrangements when used sparingly here and there.

 Kepler Orchestra is an ambiguous but imaginative adaptation of the EVO Grid system.
 It creates a variation that I could see nicely adapted to other instruments.
-This is not an essential composing tool, but certainly one that brings more life to your arrangements.
+This is not an essential composing tool, but certainly, one that brings more life to your arrangements.
 If you are looking for a straight ostinato player there are much better (and cheaper) options out there.
 But in its place, Kepler Orchestra fills a role and is a fascinating addition to the Spitfire Audio catalogue.

-Full details and purchasing options on Spitfire Audio’s site www.spitfireaudio.com
+For full details and purchasing options on Spitfire Audio’s site www.spitfireaudio.com